Thailand's prime minister survives no-confidence vote - WTMJ

 Associated Press

-It marked the second no-confidence test Prayuth’s government has faced since taking office in July 2019, following a contested election after Prayuth seized power in a 2014 coup as the army chief.
-In February last year, Prayuth and five Cabinet ministers easily defeated a no-confidence vote in the lower house.
+It marked the second no-confidence test that Prime Minister Prayuth Chan-ocha’s government has faced since taking office in July 2019, following a contested election after Prayuth seized power in a 2014 coup as the army chief.
+In February last year, he and five Cabinet ministers easily defeated a no-confidence vote in the lower house.

-In the latest motion, his government was also criticized for misusing its power to promote police officials and for establishing a cyber unit to attack government critics on social media, among other complaints.
+In the latest motion, Prayuth’s government was also criticized for misusing its power to promote police officials and for establishing a cyber unit to attack government critics on social media, among other complaints.

 But a more serious allegation was that Prayuth has deepened divisions in society by using the monarchy as a shield against criticism of his government.